 We know potential b-school candidates are busy – many already have families or have launched demanding careers.
 That’s why we offer several paths to the degree, including two part-time MBA programs.
+But which MBA schedule is right for you?

 The Evening & Weekend program is a three-year, six-semester program, while our Executive MBA program meets about every three weeks from Thursday through Saturday over 19 months.
 Both offer the same rich resources and result in the same Berkeley MBA degree.